taosa3/42-Piscine/README.md

 | Exam01       |  50%        |  ✔️    |
 | Exam02       |  60%        |  ✔️    |
 | Final Exam   |  54%        |  ✔️    |

+>[!IMPORTANT]
+>Do not copy my exercices only use it to help you learn.